 Yes, but it takes a lot of work and dedication, and it's bad for the site if we have commissioners who aren't really dedicated,

 so you must first visit the Test Drive league to see if you are comfortable about running your own league.
-You must also be an active donor.
 Then

 you can create your own league via the link on the homepage of the Test Drive league.

 In Auto Leagues, the games start after all teams have an owner and all teams have drafted.

 For more details on Auto League, please read all the information on your league's homepage.

 For other leagues, check with your individual commissioner.

 For private leagues, this is at the discretion of your commissioner, and whether the commissioner allows user's to sim games.
 For Auto Leagues, barring any issues with the servers, there are two or three auto-sims run per day, and users in the league can trigger games every eight hours.
 See league homepage or My League List for more details.